 Binary or raw notifications that contain whatever data the service wants to send: these must be handled by app-specific code because Windows won’t know what to do with the data otherwise.
 See Guidelines and checklist for raw notifications for details such as size limits (5KB) and encoding (base64).

 In both cases, a running (foreground) app can handle push notifications directly through the PushNotificationChannel class and its PushNotificationReceived event.
 For XML payloads, the app can modify the contents, change tags, and so forth, before issuing it locally (or choosing to ignore it).
-For raw notifications, the app will process the contents and then decide which of notifications to issue, if any.
+For raw notifications, the app processes the contents and then decides which notifications to issue, if any.

 If the app is suspended or not running, it can also provide a background task for this same purpose.
-This requires that the app request and be granted lock screen access, which then allows such app-specific code to run when a notification is received.
+The app must request and be granted lock screen access, which then allows such app-specific code to run when a notification is received.

 A background task typically does one or two things when the notification arrives.
 First, it might save some relevant information from the notification into local app data, where the app can retrieve it when it’s next activated or resumed.
 Second, the background task can issue local tile and badge updates and/or toast notifications.